carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 {: .output}

 Before we used the `checkout` command to checkout a commit using commit hashs or `HEAD`.
-This is similar but now we have given our most recent commit in the branch a name, the branch name.
+This is similar but now give `git checkout` the branch name, which is a nickname for the most recent commit in that branch.

 Here you can use `git log` and `ls` to see that the history and files are the same as our `master` branch.
 This will be true until